Deepak-Mewada/Resource/Neuroscience is Source Separation.md

    #### Temporal Filtering : fig- OrigionalSignal * Kernel = Filtered Signal ; over time for one channel
    ####  Spatial Filtering : W^T * X ->analysis -> results; over space for all channel at one time point,
    SF instead of taking the time series from one single electrode and weighting time points over time
-      we are computing the spatial filter at each time point so we have each individual channel multipolied by a weight and then we sum up over all thge channel.
+      we are computing the spatial filter at each time point so we have each individual channel multiplied by a weight and then we sum up over all those channel.
 - Temporal filtering is almost same as spectral filtering.

 ### Assumption for Spectral separation